 The next option presented here has not been tested by me, but looks good to me, however many will find the concept dangerous and very undesirable.

-I designed the following converter circuit only after doing a thorough research regarding the involved issues and have confirmed it to be safe, but it's my personal point of view, if you find it undesirable better do not try this.
+I designed the following converter circuit only after doing a thorough research regarding the involved issues and have confirmed it to be safe.

 The circuit is based on the regular light dimmer switch circuit principle, where the input phase is chopped at the particular voltage marks of the rising AC sine wave.
 Thus the circuit can be used for setting the input voltage at the required 100 V level.